 Eligibility and requirements

-Applications are invited from obstetrics and gynaecology colleges, International Representative Committees, professional bodies and groups, and similar organisations in the specialty, located outside of the UK and the Republic of Ireland.
+Applications are encouraged from obstetrics and gynaecology colleges, International Representative Committees, professional bodies and groups, and similar organisations in the specialty, located outside of the UK and the Republic of Ireland.
+Invited RCOG Fellows and Members may be based in the UK or internationally.

 Conditions